Finding the Best Places to Retire Since 2006!

 Cons: Fernandina Beach has two paper mills, the Rayonier Advanced Materials Mill and the WestRock Mill, one on either side of town.
 Some newcomers say that the mills emit an unpleasant turpentine odor; long time residents say the odors are minimal.

 Notes: Small town, "good ole boy" politics are known to occur.
 While the mills are a little smelly, they employ a lot of locals and support the Fernandina Beach area tax base.
+Home prices have increased 14% since last year, and the population has grown 10% during the last decade.

 Recommended as a Retirement Spot?
 Yes